Artistic Influences on Picasso’s Demoiselles d’Avignon

 This constructed artistic order contrasts sharply with the personal self-doubt, social insecurity, artistic rejection and restlessness that Cézanne felt for most of his life.

-Cézanne’s bather figures and Les Demoiselles d’Avignon.
+Cézanne’s bather figures and Les Demoiselles d’Avignon

-From The Three Bathers painting very close similarities have been noted between the two sitting figures on the right of each painting.
+Figures in Cézanne’s female bathers pictures, The Three Bathers and The Five Bathers, find close echoes in Les Demoiselles d’Avignon.
+From The Three Bathers painting very close similarities have been noted between the two sitting figures on the right.

 From The Five Bathers painting two figures show similarities: the hefty figure who thunders in from the left has an echo in the first from left figure in the Picasso.
 The more demure figure drying herself in the background from Cézanne has similarities with the figure second from the left in the Picasso posing with a raised arm.